CIS565-Fall-2015/Project4-CUDA-Rasterizer/README.md

 	* <b>Scissor Test</b>

 		This is a fairly straight forward test.
 We define a rectangular area on the screen.
 Any fragment outside this area is not considered.
 Fragments within the area are considered for fragment shading.
+I use the screen boundaries as my scissors, this cuts the image at the boundaries else they would wrap around the other side.

 	* <b>Depth Test</b>